ZPandaman/Zachary_BlueStampPortfolio/index.md

 I have completed my pre-modifications auto pet feeder.
 For this milestone, my goal was simple: Assembly.
 This took a while.
 Originally, I had to wait a couple of days for the resources to arrive, then I got straight to work.
 Slowly, I attached pieces of wood until I had a completed body that could hold my bottle, Arduino, and servo (on a 3D-printed board).
 I faced a few challenges; however, they're important.
 Originally, I had the servo connected in the wrong direction, and I drilled too quickly, partially splitting the wood.

-Here is the schematic for the body:
+Figure 2:
+Body design for pet feeder:
 ![Headstone Image](Bodydesign.svg)

 # Second Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8yCQyTd6C6A?si=BSUMwjBY3fnUcX5J" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I have successfully uploaded a pre-written program to my Arduino, which controls the servo motor as intended.
 So far, the development process has been more straightforward than I initially expected; I anticipated greater difficulty in assembling the components and getting the system operational.
-My servo motor connects to my Arduino in 3 locations: PWM Port #9, 5V, and Ground.
+My servo motor is connected to my Arduino in three locations: PWM Port #9, 5V, and Ground.
 PWM Port #9 sends code from the Arduino to the servo motor.
 5V powers the whole machine, and Ground prevents the machine from overloading.
 One minor challenge I encountered was navigating the Arduino IDE, particularly in locating the Verify (Check) and Upload functions, which were not immediately intuitive.
 As I prepare for the next project milestone, my focus will be on constructing the physical housing for the feeder, which will complete the first functional prototype.

 # First Milestone